Moonshine-IDE/Moonshine-IDE/README.md

     cd ide/MoonshineDESKTOPevolved/build
     ant

-Find the generated artifacts in ide/MoonshineDESKTOPevolved/build/DEPLOY
+Find the generated artifacts in `ide/MoonshineDESKTOPevolved/build/DEPLOY`

-### Web Version
+### Build Web Version

 To compile the SWF for the web version of Moonshine-IDE, run: